pste/jap/README.md

 ```
 They are:
 - buttonSize (default: 30): the size of the jap controls
-- font: (default: 'Verdana'): the font used
-- volume (default: 20): the initial value of the volume.
-It is a percentage [0:100] value
 - formatTitle (default: function(src, metadata) { return src; }): it is the formatting function for the song title.
 It is
 used by the playlist and the "now playing" scrolling view
 - layout (default: a html table): it is the container for each control of the jap